What is required to be a foster?

 What does KKH&R provide?

-The Haven provides medications and bedding, if needed
+- The Haven provides medications if needed

 Do I need to attend adoption events?

-If you are available to help at one of our Petco adoption events, do join us.
+If you are available to help at one of our weekend adoption events, do join us.
 It allows you to help find the perfect home by telling interested adopters all about your foster.
 Adoption events are the most successful way to introduce your foster to the largest number of people.